codershampy/CSVTU-OOPS-2-Sem-DS/README.md

 # CSVTU-OOPS-2-Sem-DS
-I am storing all the programs which i did during OPPS course in my 2nd semester at CSVTU.
+I am storing all the programs which i did during OOPS course in my 2nd semester at CSVTU.